rdeville-public/opentofu-github-repository/README.md

     files (i.e. `main` or `gh-pages`).
   * `path`: String, optional, the repository directory from which the site publishes.
 Default to `/`.
-* `settings_build_type`: String, optional, the type of GitHub Pages site to build.
+* `build_type`: String, optional, the type of GitHub Pages site to build.
   Can be `legacy` or `workflow`, default to `workflow`.

   If you use `legacy` as build type you need to set the option `source`.
-* `settings_cname`: String, optional, the custom domain for the repository.
+* `cname`: String, optional, the custom domain for the repository.
   This can only be set after the repository has been created.
 Default to `null`